robmurtagh/unison-lsp-client-vscode/README.md

 ## Installation

 - The extension 'client' can be installed from the [Visual Studio Code marketplace](https://marketplace.visualstudio.com/vscode)
-- The extension 'server' is the `unison-lsp-server` must be installed to your `PATH`
+- The extension 'server' is an executable called `unison-lsp-server` which must be available on your `PATH`

 ## Features